Where to stay in Honduras?

 Family travel

 When traveling as a family, simplicity is key.
-Spacious accommodation with good locations and minimal changes between stops works best.
+Spacious accommodations with good locations and minimal changes between stops work best.
 Apartments and rentals are often very practical for cooking and staying independent.

 Budget travel and long stays